MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRMAutomationScheduledRunbook.md

 PS C:\>Get-AzureRmAutomationScheduledRunbook -AutomationAccountName "Contoso17" -ResourceGroupName "ResourceGroup01"
 ```

-This command gets all scheduled runbooks in the azure_2 Automation account named Contoso17.
+This command gets all scheduled runbooks in the Azure Automation account named Contoso17.

 ### Example 2: Get all schedules associated with a runbook
 ```
 PS C:\>Get-AzureRmAutomationScheduledRunbook -AutomationAccountName "Contoso17" -ResourceGroupName "ResourceGroup01" -RunbookName "Runbk01"
 ```

-This command gets all scheduled runbooks for the runbook Runbk01 in the azure_2 Automation account named Contoso17.
+This command gets all scheduled runbooks for the runbook Runbk01 in the Azure Automation account named Contoso17.

 ### Example 3: Get all runbooks associated with a schedule
 ```
 PS C:\>Get-AzureRmAutomationScheduledRunbook -AutomationAccountName "Contoso17" -ResourceGroupName "ResourceGroup01" -ScheduleName "Schedule01"
 ```

-This command gets all scheduled runbooks for the schedule Schedule01 in the azure_2 Automation account named Contoso17.
+This command gets all scheduled runbooks for the schedule Schedule01 in the Azure Automation account named Contoso17.

 ## PARAMETERS